 - Those aged 60 and over will be able to join KiwiSaver without being locked in for five years.

-29 January 2019 - Today New Zealand’s financial sector regulators Financial Markets Authority (FMA) and Reserve Bank of New Zealand (RBNZ) published a joint report on conduct and culture in the life insurance industry.
+29 January 2019 - New Zealand's financial sector regulators, FMA and RBNZ, have published a joint report on the conduct and culture in the life insurance industry.